m90/processing-boilerplate/README.md

 ```
 $ grunt
 ```
 This will fire up a static server serving your processing sketch to `localhost:9001`.
 Work inside the `sketch` directory and Grunt will listen for all changes inside this folder.
 Each time you change a file a new version of your sketch is rendered and deployed.
-Just hit reload in your broser / device to obtain the newest version of the files.
+If your browser supports WebSockets the sketch will automatically reload, if not just hit reload.